awslabs/iot-app-kit/docs/development.md

 Every package in IoT App Kit follows a similar structure:

 - every package with tests, contains a `test` command that runs jest based tests
+- every package with UI Tests, contains a `test:ui` command that runs playwright tests, and a `test:ui:reliability` command that stress tests these tests to ensure they aren't flaky
 - every package contains a `lint` command that executes eslint
 - every package contains a `fix` command that fixes eslint errors
 - every package contains a `build` command that builds the package